Folfola/printf2/README.md

-printf alx Project to be done in teams of 2 people This will help you, although it's true, don't believe me , bn8 .
+printf alx Project to be done in teams of 2 people This will help you, although it's good gonna help u , don't believe me , bn8 .